Wall Street closes lower on fears of a slowing economy

 "We're at that phase where it's harder to get that next bit of the recovery, that next bit of the reopening in place," Pride said.
 "We're still doing it, but the progress is way slower than it was in the first three months of the reopening."

-Investors are struggling to understand where to invest with mega-cap tech stocks overvalued, but the deep-value stocks represent maturing industries, such as energy and brick-an- mortar banks, he said.
+Investors are struggling to understand where to invest with mega-cap tech stocks trading well above their long-term fair value, but the deep-value stocks represent maturing industries, such as energy and brick-and-mortar banks, he said.

 "We’re spending more of our time in that sweet spot in the middle to get away from the extremes of growth," Pride said.